 Some elders continue to drive despite not feeling especially safe doing so.
 It might be to avoid asking a friend or family member for a ride to the doctor, grocery store, or other essential appointments.
-Having a list of reliable, affordable transportation options might be the key.
+Having a list of reliable, affordable transportation options might be the key for all parties involved.

-Here are a few suggestions for creating a list for an older adult in your life.
+Here are a few suggestions for creating a list of safe and reliable ride options.

 - Community level programs: Start your search locally with your area agency on aging or neighborhood senior center.
-If they don’t offer transportation or have paused theirs amidst the COVID-19 pandemic, they may know of other options.
 If you need help locating these organizations, you can search online by visiting the Senior Center Directory or the National Association of Area Agencies on Aging.

 - Medical system van service: If a senior needs transportation to and from medical appointments, see if the provider’s network offers any services.
 Some hospitals, rehab centers, and physician groups are part of bigger health systems that offer complimentary transportation in company-owned vans.
 Most will pick up patients at home and drop them off afterwards.

 - Volunteer transportation programs: The National Center for Mobility Management is another resource to explore.
 They maintain a database of volunteer transportation services for older adults.
 Search their site to check for programs near your loved one’s home.

 - Public transportation: While public transportation might sound intimidating to seniors who are unfamiliar with it, some local municipalities offer transportation designed for people with mobility challenges and disabilities.
 Call your township supervisor or mayor’s office to find out what is available.